simonscmap/CMAP_docs/_build/html/_sources/faq_and_contributing/FAQ.rst.txt

 What is an API Key and how do I get one?
 ----------------------------------------

 An API key is a unique identifier required to run all software packages.
-To obtain an API key, please register first and then go to https://simonscmap.com/apikeymanagement.
+To obtain an API key, please register_ first and then go to https://simonscmap.com/apikeymanagement.
 Please keep this key for future use.
-All projects developed by Simons CMAP team are open-source and can be found on github.
+All projects developed by Simons CMAP team are open-source and can be found on Github_.

 **Please do not share API keys.**